zenzay/esphome-projects/power-meter/readme.md

 Latest version adds a 2.9" E-Ink Display and a push button.
 The button anables turning pages on the display manually.
 Main page is a - sort of - status page and the subsequent pages shows some graphs and stuff.
 To make it easier for myself - not wanting to draw every single line on the display - I've created some transparent backgrounds in GIMP, and just pop those on the display before drawing the rest.

 Side note: Achieving transparency when drawing images on displays in ESPHome can be tricky.
 I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
 What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.
-No idea why, but it worked for me.

 To test the accuracy of the Power Meter, I created a simple Arduino Sketch to simulate the flashing led on a 'real' Power Meter.
 A led blinking at specific intervals to simulate power consumption.
 You'll find it in the [pulse_led](./pulse_led/) folder.